 |Job-related content||Job posting, Occupation, Employer aggregate rating|

 Google offers a variety of ways to help you provide key business details so that they show up for users in Search results.
-Corporate identity information provides a way for businesses to indicate preferred site name, and logo, as well as other company information to Google.
+Corporate identity information provides a way for businesses to indicate preferred site name, contact info, and logo, as well as other company information to Google.